JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

 In the future, I may switch over to using a server over webassembly, mostly for speed reasons, but for now, webassembly will have to do.

-## 2. I used emscripten (https://emscripten.org/index.html) to create the webassembly.
+## 2. Emscripten (https://emscripten.org/index.html) to create the webassembly.

 I did this mostly because emscripten was the first thing I could find that mentioned integrating C++ and Javascript through webassembly.
 Additionally, it was rather easy to use thanks to robust documentation.
+Could mention some other benefits from its use here.
 # How to compile.

 ## The terminal command used to compile the C++ code to the .js and .wasm files was: